annie-n3/annie-n3/README.md

 ### Hi there 👋
 ![](https://komarev.com/ghpvc/?username=annie-n3)

-## I am currently working on [JimniOS](https://github.com/jimnios/)
+## I am currently working on [Codeforkers](https://github.com/codeforkers/)

-## A linux distribution built for students based on Arch Linux !! check it out !!
+## An awesome and helping community of coders ! go and check it out

 https://github.com/jimniOS/